Paint and Wallpaper Stores

 The average paint and wallpaper retailing company employs less than 10 workers and generates $12 million annually.

-• The large paint and coatings manufacturers, such as Sherwin-Williams, PPG, Kelly-Moore, and Diamond-Vogel, dominate the paint and wallpaper retail landscape through company-owned locations.
+- The large paint and coatings manufacturers, such as Sherwin-Williams, PPG, and Benjamin Moore, dominate the paint and wallpaper retail landscape through company-owned locations.
 Sherwin-Williams is also one of the largest distributors of wallpaper in the US.

 Industry Forecast